 |Locomotion takes place at the organism level.||A movement takes place at the biological level.|

-Plants don’t possess the ability to move from one place to another but various types of movement take place within plants, including phototropism, hydrotropism, geotropism, thigmotropism, etc. It is important to know the differences between the two as we often tend to use these terms interchangeably, thinking both mean the same.
+Plants do not possess the ability to move from one place to another but various types of movement take place within plants, including phototropism, hydrotropism, geotropism, thigmotropism, etc.